felixgourdeau/use-mounted-effect/README.md

 ### Usage

-You can use `useMountedEffect` like you would use `React.useEffect`, but it provides you the following addon:
+You can use `useMountedEffect` like you would use `React.useEffect`, but it provides you the following benefits:

 - You can pass an `async` callback
-- Your callback will be called with a `isMounted()` argument that your effect can use to check if the component is still mounted.
+- Your effect will be called with an `isMounted()` argument that it can use to check if the component is still mounted.

 ### Example